osirislab/Hack-Night/README.md

 =====================

 ## Week 1: Introduction
-This is an introduction session to the Hack Night curriculum, this session tries to give an overview of what rest HN sessions is to be followed.
+This is an introduction session to the Hack Night curriculum, this session tries to give an overview of what rest of Hack Night sessions is to be followed.
 More importantly, it also gives the ethics necessary to keep in mind when you learn something as powerful as your going to do now.
 Next, we will cover various types of disclosure that hackers have followed since its inception.